 However, their reasons for preferring particular typefaces helped to identify some typographic factors that may influence children’s motivation to read.
 It was evident that children make judgements about the appearance of text and that associations can be strong.
 They described the ‘character’ of a typeface using words such as ‘brighter’ or ‘faster’ suggesting how motivation and appeal might be affected by typeface.
 Certain typefaces were perceived as being ‘grown-up’, ‘foreign’, ‘babyish’, ‘funny’ and ‘silly’.
 Such associations may have a negative effect on motivation to read.
 The children also had views on the appropriateness of particular typefaces: some found that even when they thought a typeface was attractive, they thought it was not suitable for use in a reading book; for example, one girl said of French Script ‘I can’t read it very well but I like the look of it’.
 Some features of letters were thought to be distracting if they are too noticeable, as suggested by the words ‘curly’, ‘loopy’, ‘wiggly writing’.

-Some children also thought that different typefaces can make the text look bigger or smaller, thicker or thinner, more squashed or spread out.
+Some children also thought that different typefaces made the text look bigger or smaller, thicker or thinner, more squashed or spread out.
 Darker and thicker typefaces such as Gill, Century and Fabula were also perceived by some children as being ‘easier’.
-‘Lighter’, ‘smaller’ and ‘thinner’ letters were used to describe letters in Flora, Lucida and French Script, and perceived by some as being ‘difficult’.
+‘Lighter’, ‘smaller’ and ‘thinner’ were used to describe letters in Flora, Lucida and French Script, and perceived by some as being ‘difficult’.
 Flora and French Script were thought to be harder because they were ‘curved’ or ‘fancy’.

 Different forms of a and g